aditya123473892/wagtail/Wagtail-sub-teams.md

 This team will focus on measurement and optimisation of both backend (admin, API and template responses) and front-end, with the goal of demonstrably improved performance on each release.

-Please join the #performance team on [Slack](https://github.com/wagtail/wagtail/wiki/Slack).
+Please join the #performance-working-group team on [Slack](https://github.com/wagtail/wagtail/wiki/Slack).